usrofgh/traffic_devils/README.md

 Example of creating a message and sending to TG(https://t.me/traffic_devills_bot)

-In 'chat_id' you can specify ID of your chat
+In 'chat_id' you can specify ID of your chat (but previously you should click '/start' in TG bot)
 ```json
 {
   "bot_token": "7617819637:AAG2qbjjMgpe4UhEXWKYYpUHJStZbTSZ6rs",